khulnasoft-lab/design.khulnasoft.com/contents/objects/conceptual-object-model.md

 ## Layouts

-An object itself is iteracted with and represented in the UI through different layouts in the user's journey, each with a different purpose.
+An object itself is interacted with and represented in the UI through different layouts in the user's journey, each with a different purpose.

 A semantic layout is a visualization of the object layout, overlayed with the concepts of the object (its relationships, attributes, and actions; see [conceptual model](#conceptual-model-diagrams) for more information).